 Older kids will love this iconic pyramid on the southern end of the Las Vegas Strip housing high-tech entertainment and elevators that travel at a 39-degree angle.
-One entire floor of the Luxor is dedicated to the entertainment of the non-gambling variety such as IMAX movies, video games and virtual reality rides.
+One entire floor of the Luxor is dedicated to the entertainment of the non-gambling variety such as IMAX movies, video games, and virtual reality rides.

 One of the largest hotels in the world, the MGM Grand dominates the corner it takes up, with a huge gold lion and gigantic video screens outside.
-Nine restaurants include the entertaining Rainforest Cafe.
-Kids can view the live lions on display inside (a nearby gift shop sells the stuffed variety).Continue to 5 of 10 below.
+There are nine restaurants include the entertaining Rainforest Cafe.
+Kids can view the live lions on display inside (a nearby gift shop sells the stuffed variety).

 At night, this castle is like a kid's fairy tale come true, lit up in pinks, purples, and greens.
 Across the drawbridge lies one of the most kid-friendly hotels in Las Vegas, with a King Authur theme that will delight kids and anyone who grew up loving tales of knights in shining armor.
 Puppet shows and costumes will enthrall younger children.
 Rooms are some of the most inexpensive on the Strip.

 Older kids and teens will appreciate this hotel for its backyard theme park, the Adventuredome.
-Roller coasters, water rides, and video games make this indoor theme park loud but entertaining.
+Rollercoasters, water rides, and video games make this indoor theme park loud but entertaining.

-Its water park, with wave pool and sandy bottom lagoon, is a hit with kids.
+Its water park, with a wave pool and sandy bottom lagoon, is a hit with kids.
 During the day, there's a rare coin museum, a walk-through aquarium, and several trendy restaurants.

 New York New York Hotel Casino

 Kids will be wowed before they even walk into this storybook version of New York City.
 Outside is a roller coaster that speeds right past guest room windows (in skyscraper-shaped towers) and scaled-down versions of the Statue of Liberty and the Brooklyn Bridge.
-Across the street, take the kids to a movie, tour M&M World and spend time in the Gameworks video arcade.
+Across the street, take the kids to a movie, tour M&M World, and spend time in the Gameworks video arcade.